drbenvincent/jasp_discounting/README.md

 I would also recommend that you set a random seed value in the Advanced tab.
 This will help others to be able to precisely replicate your results.

 # Alternative models
-You can do different analysis by pasting in different JAGS models.
-Here are a list of models (_which will hopefully grow over time_).
+You can do a different analysis by pasting in different JAGS models.
+Here are a list of models.
+This list will grow over time if people find this useful - but let me know through [@inferenceLab](https://twitter.com/inferencelab) on twitter, or create an Issue here on GitHub.

 ## Exponential discounting
 The key parameter here is `k`, so make sure that is added in the 'show results for these parameters' box.